fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 **Figure 33: The Windows Phone, iOS and Android applications**

-#### Create the Listview
+#### Creating the Listview

-The next step is to define the list of the session from the 1010 ENEI, which were defined in the topic “The Data Source”.
+The next step is to define the list of the session from the 1010 ENEI, in which were defined in the topic “The Data Source”.
-To show the list of the session you will use a ListView which must have:
+To show the list of the sessions you will use a ListView which must have:

-* **ItemsSource** defined with the list of sessions
-* **ItemTemplate** defined with the template for each row
+* The **ItemsSource** which defines the list of sessions* The **ItemTemplate** which defines the template for each row

 Let’s define the first version of the ListView as following: